Last Updated on March 20, 2021 by Helga Dosa

 Genuine flavors and fragrances

-The freshness of Mediterranean cuisine, the rustic excellence of Alpine cooking, the strong flavours of Slav and Austro-Hungarian dishes: in a cultural crossroads, history speaks at table too.
+The freshness of Mediterranean cuisine, the rustic excellence of Alpine cooking, the strong flavors of Slav and Austro-Hungarian dishes: in a cultural crossroads, history speaks at the table too.

 Dishes from the sea and the mountains

 From the mountains of the Carnia and Tarvisiano district to the Trieste coastline and the lagoons of Grado and Marano, Friuli Venezia Giulia can be discovered by following the trail of the delicious local culinary specialties: mountain dishes such as cjalzons (a kind of stuffed pasta typical of Carnia) and the soups, cured ham and smoked speck of Sauris; fish recipes such as the boreto (a tasty fish soup) from Grado and scampi alla busara, without forgetting traditional recipes such as muset e brovada and the classic goulash alla goriziana.

 Wines and vineyards: the pleasure of the senses

 The art of Bacchus is an ancient, widespread one, that runs deep in men and the landscape.
 Our region offers 1,400 vineyards, with cellars in which to taste robust reds and whites that are totally unique.